-All property personally and/or individually owned by the trained and licensed teachers or staff employed by the Community School, shall be exempt from distribution of property and shall remain the property of the individual teachers and staff.
-Such property includes, but is not limited to, albums, curriculum manuals, personal mementos and other materials or apparatus that have been personally financed by teachers or staff.
+All property personally and/or individually owned by the trained and licensed teachers or staff employed by the Community School shall be exempt from distribution of property and shall remain the property of the individual teachers and staff.
+Such property includes but is not limited to albums, curriculum manuals, personal mementos, and other materials or apparatus that have been personally financed by teachers or staff.

-Upon the GOVERNING AUTHORITY'S receipt of written notice of termination, and throughout the period of the Community School's operation between the notice of termination and school closure, if any, the GOVERNING AUTHORITY shall (i) comply with school closing procedures required by law imposed by or upon the Ohio Department of Education and the SPONSOR and perform all obligations necessary thereto, (ii) designate a representative of the GOVERNING AUTHORITY who shall retain responsibility for the security of and access to all records of the Community School, including student records, (iii) provide the means and capability to access records of the Community School, including student records, to the SPONSOR'S representative, as designated in writing, and (iv) fully cooperate with the SPONSOR'S designated representative, who shall have unrestricted and equal access to the records of the Community School, including student records during the period prior to the closure of the Community School.
-Upon termination and closure, the GOVERNING AUTHORITY shall secure all records of the Community School, including student records, in the possession of the Community School and shall grant to the SPONSOR access to records requested by the SPONSOR.
-The SPONSOR may take possession of such records, and upon taking possession of such records shall thereafter fulfill any and all statutory and contractual duties concerning the records of the Community School, including the student records which are within the SPONSOR'S possession; provided that in performing the GOVERNING AUTHORITY's statutory or contractual duties, the SPONSOR shall comply with Section 3314.015(E), and any procedural guidances published by the Ohio Department of Education, In accordance with Section 3314.44, the GOVERNING which correspond thereto.
-AUTHORITY shall take all reasonable steps necessary to collect and assemble in an orderly manner the educational records of each student who is or has been enrolled in the Community School so that those records may be transmitted within seven (7) business days of the school closing to the student's school district of residence.
+Upon the GOVERNING AUTHORITY's receipt of written notice of termination, and throughout the period of Community School operation between the notice of termination and school closure, if any, the GOVERNING AUTHORITY shall (i) comply with school closing procedures required by law imposed by or upon the Ohio Department of Education, the Code, or the SPONSOR and perform all obligations necessary thereto, (ii) designate a representative of the GOVERNING AUTHORITY who shall retain responsibility for the security of and access to all Community School records, including student records, (iii) provide the means and capability to access Community School records, including student records, to the SPONSOR's representative, as designated in writing, and (iv) fully cooperate with the SPONSOR's designated representative, who shall have unrestricted and equal access to Community School records, including student records, during the period prior to the closure of the Community Upon termination and closure, the GOVERNING AUTHORITY shall secure all School.
+Community School records, including student records, in the possession of the Community School and shall grant to the SPONSOR access to records requested by the SPONSOR.
+The SPONSOR may take possession of such records, and upon taking possession of such records shall thereafter fulfill any and all statutory and contractual duties concerning the Community School records, including the student records which are within the SPONSOR's possession; provided that, in performing the GOVERNING AUTHORITY's statutory or contractual duties, the SPONSOR shall comply with Section 3314.015(E), and any procedural guidances published by the Ohio Department of Education, which correspond thereto.
+In accordance with Section 3314.44, the GOVERNING AUTHORITY shall take all reasonable steps necessary to collect and assemble in an orderly manner the educational records of each student who is or has been enrolled in the school so that those records may be transmitted within seven (7) business days of the school closing to the student's school district of residence.

-The GOVERNING AUTHORITY further recognizes the authority of the Ohio Department of Education to take over sponsorship of the Community School in accordance with Section 3314.015(C) of the Code.
+In accordance with Section 3314.03(A)(20) of the Code, the GOVERNING AUTHORITY further recognizes the authority of the Ohio Department of Education to take over sponsorship of the Community School pursuant to Section 3314.015(C) of the Code.